HL7/us-helios-QR/input/pagecontent/technical.md

 Public health agency FHIR queries involve a two-step process once reportable data is identified in an electronic health system: (1) patient identification and matching followed by (2) a FHIR query to retrieve additional data.
 First, identify which responders hold data about the patient.
 If it is already known which organization holds the relevant data, a targeted FHIR query can be used to obtain the FHIR Patient.id.
 Second, perform a query for supplemental patient information needed to complete the public health agency workflow.

+It is understood that QHIN-to-QHIN communication uses IHE-profiled transactions, but QHINs may offer to their participants any number of query mechanisms.
+Existing implementation guides, such as [Mobile Access to Health Documents (MHD)](https://profiles.ihe.net/ITI/MHD/index.html), can inform the crosswalk between FHIR and IHE standards.

 ![Networked Connection to FHIR Responders](networked_connections.png){:style="float: none; width:900px;margin-left:35px; display: block;"}

 **Step 1 (TEFCA Flow): Patient Discovery Query via QHIN**